 In just 10 days, the Taliban was able to take control of most of the major cities and towns across Afghanistan.
 On Tuesday, an all-male interim government was established by the Taliban, in which it declared Afghanistan an ‘Islamic Emirate.’
 Many of the senior figureheads were veteran Taliban officials who were active in the resistance against US-led coalition forces over the last two decades.
-Notable leaders include Acting Defense Minister, Mullah Yaqoob, who is the son of Taliban founder, Mullah Omar, and Acting Minister Sirajuddin Hawwani, the head of the affiliate Hawwani network, a US-designated foreign terrorist organization.
+Notable leaders include Acting Defense Minister, Mullah Yaqoob, the son of Taliban founder, Mullah Omar, and Acting Minister Sirajuddin Hawwani, the head of the affiliate Hawwani network which is recognised as a US-designated foreign terrorist organization.

 Despite its quick succession, the Taliban will face multiple issues in the coming weeks.
 Afghanistan remains highly fragile, exacerbated by a humanitarian crisis that will require immediate action from the international community.